AIBC

 Fees Due upon Application by Way of MRA

-• Bulletin 1 Appendix A: Application and Prorated Annual Fees for Registration as an Architect or Associate
+• Prorated Annual Fees for Registration (PDF)

 AIBC Contact